top of page

 Some years ago the Salvation Army ran an ad campaign called “We see what most don’t”.
 Maybe you remember it.
 It consisted of a series of images of park benches or street corners, where nothing appeared visible at first, but when you looked more closely, you could see the shape of a person who was homeless huddled on the park bench.
 The ads seemed to suggest that what we see depends on us, it depends on our expectations, on what we care about, on what we’re looking for, on how well we’ve developed our ability to see.

 Interestingly enough, neuroscientists have recently lent support to this idea.
+They call it a predictive processing framework.
 We used to think that the way sight worked is that our eyes would look, would capture the light, the visual data that came from the objects we were looking at, and send it to the brain which would then form a visual image.
-But recent neurological studies have shown that it doesn’t work like that at all.
-What actually happens when we look at something is that the brain sends an image to the eyes of what it expects to see, and the eyes look for what is expected and use the light entering the eyes to send back corrections, which the brain then uses to correct the visual image that it expected.
+But recent neurological studies have shown that vision doesn’t work like that at all.
+What actually happens when we look at something is that the brain sends an image to the eyes of what it expects to see, and the eyes look for what is expected and use the light entering the eyes to send back corrections.
+The brain then uses these corrections to update the visual image that it expected.
 It’s more efficient – but it’s also one of reasons why we often miss seeing certain things.
 What we see is shaped by both our experience and our expectations.
+If you’re curious, google the monkey business illusion and try it for yourself.

 In that busy temple, thousands of people saw a young couple with a baby.
 But Anna and Simeon saw God at work in the midst of our busy world.
 How is it that they were able to see things that the others didn’t?